wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

    * <a target="_blank" href="https://www.youtube.com/watch?v=woRRntAp4q4">Real A320 Pilot Plays Microsoft Flight Simulator 2020 - Realistic 2 HOUR A320 NEO Full Flight in 4K</a>
    <br /><br />

-"optimized" for Xbox Series X|S console:
+"optimized" for Xbox Series X\|S console:
-   * $459 XBox S with a single controller.
+   * <a target="_blank" href="https://www.amazon.com/dp/B08H75RTZ8/">$459</a> XBox X console with a single controller.
+1 TB SSD, 16 GB RAM
+   * Costco's bundle with a second controller (and 3 months of Game Pass) for $599 is too expensive.
    <br /><br />
-   * Costco's bundle with a second controller (and 3 months of Game Pass) for $599 is  too expensive.

 It runs on Windows 10/11, but it needs a fast CPU with plenty of drive space and a powerful video card.
    * The 15.6-inch screen on a gamer Windows laptop PC is too small, but more portable than an Xbox.
-   * <a target="_blank" href="https://www.amazon.com/Microsoft-Flight-Simulator-Anniversary-Premium/dp/B0BJH5T8LV/">$119.99</a> Microsoft Flight Simulator 40th Anniversary – Premium Deluxe – Xbox Series X|S, Windows [Digital Code].
+   * <a target="_blank" href="https://www.amazon.com/Microsoft-Flight-Simulator-Anniversary-Premium/dp/B0BJH5T8LV/">$119.99</a> Microsoft Flight Simulator 40th Anniversary – Premium Deluxe – Xbox Series X\|S, Windows [Digital Code].
    <br /><br />

 Fast internet - WARNING: Some users report that downloads take 2 hours.